Destiny Poem by (TPAC) Alexander Coppedge

 Destiny

-Early rise, our day starts, the crack of the dawn comes, having a notion, the preparations we make for work, into labor, clocking set hours for a did ration, being at a station; trying efforts to aid our nation's services..
+Early at sunrise, our day starts, comes the crack of the dawn, notions having, for work, we make the preparations, clocking into labor, setting hours for obtaining rations, being at a station; trying endeavors to aid our nation's services.

-People actions to band, then join in a few groups, being low slaves, under this stern rule, peer by a cat's eye, its owner, see a rat's tail, not like us, trim figures, we're in the sun's heat, striking our bones, working; to dry folks: bat's skin.
+People actions to band, then join in smaller groups, illustrate low slaves, under this stern rule, peer by a cat's eye, by its owner, see a rat's tail, not like us dummies, trim figures, we're in the sun's heat, striking our bones, working; to dry folks: bat's skin.

-The dawn acts passing, endured by us, spent a day at work filling hours, to sway the chilling actions measured, given duties we do, hot sun, many moments, no freezing bang, hit any of us, rise higher; a fresh new dawn bright: it is today.
+The dawn passing acts, endured by us, at work filling hours spent a day, sway the chilling actions measured, allowing duties we do, in hot sun, many moments, no freezing bang, hit any of us, rise higher; a fresh new dawn bright: it is today.

-These souls are guided to build a structure, take strides that are in danger, make an enormous effort, be given side tasks for more cash, try labor to cope with a ride, push to slide; it's just a little bit: a moving item.
+These souls are guided to build a structure, be given side tasks for more cash, make enormous efforts, take strides that are in danger, try labor to cope with a ride, push to slide; it's just a little bit: a moving item.

-This dusty trip, pitted in a sand band, is upon the land, its temperament gasps, grips its load, with its hands curling, shoves granite in dust, pity I destiny; the beings are there.
+This dusty trip, pitted deep in a sand band, is upon the vast land, its held temperament gasps, grips its load, with hands shaking curling, shoves granite in dust, pity I destiny; these beings that are there.

 We, at work, recall a fit this mount placement, directs high a not ball upwards, team actions by, it's a boulder, lift a gigantic rock up; balance fully: to equal a flat wall.